mavisluan/react-review/README.md

 ### state merge

-- House component
+- House component (class component)

   - Shallow Merge: (Update one property of an object)

     - When calling this.setState, it will shallow merge the properties in your object with the current state.

   - Deep Merge: (Update a property in a nested object)
-    - First spread the object.
+    - To copy in all the other parts that you don't intend to change (Use the spread operator ...)
     - Update the nested property of the object.

 ### convert a class component into a function component with useState